 Build a Case

-Let Law Enforcement Make the Arrest
+Let Law Enforcement Handle It

+Poachers violate the rights of landowners and can pose a threat to their safety.
 Minimizing poaching will come down to sending a clear message to lawbreakers: Wildlife is important to us, and if you steal it, you will be caught and punished.